-- · Align interests of executive officers with shareholder interests; - · Link pay to performance; and - Provide competitive target total direct compensation opportunities.
+- Align interests of executive officers with shareholder interests; - Link pay to performance; and - Provide competitive target total direct compensation opportunities.

 Highlights of Compensation Practices.
-At our 2016 Annual Meeting of Shareholders, our shareholders had the opportunity to provide a say-on-pay vote.
-Of the votes cast by our shareholders, 98% were in favor of our say-on-pay vote.
-Accordingly, the Compensation & Human Resources Committee believes that such results affirmed shareholder support of our approach to executive compensation and did not believe it was necessary to, and, therefore, did not, make any significant changes to our executive compensation program in fiscal 2016.
+At our 2017 Annual Meeting of Shareholders, our shareholders had the opportunity to vote on an advisory say-on-pay proposal and over 98% of the votes cast were in favor of such proposal.
+The Compensation & Human Resources Committee believes that such results affirmed shareholder support of our approach to executive compensation and did not believe it was necessary to, and, therefore, did not, make any significant changes to our executive compensation program in fiscal 2017.
+Additionally, as required every six years, at our 2017 Annual Meeting of Shareholders, our shareholders had the opportunity to provide an advisory vote on the frequency of future advisory say-on-pay votes.
+Our Board of Directors recommended, and our shareholders approved, an annual say-on-pay vote.